-Domain: Leadership and Decision Making Im plementa ation Stat us Indicator Examples or Evidence of Practice Not ot Partially Data Sources/Supporting Evidence yet В Α Fully 10.
+Domain: Leadership and Decision Making Im plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially ially Fully Data Sources/Supporting Evidence yet В A . uny 10.
 School administrators use job interview questions to appraise an applicant's knowledge and beliefs pertaining to diversity and inclusive practices, as applicable to the position.
 School interview team members assess applicant responses to ensure a willingness to implement inclusive educational practices, such as collaborative planning and teaching, differentiating instruction, etc. School interview team members include job interview questions for instructional staff that assess knowledge and beliefs of inclusive educational practices, such as: "Please describe your role in a co-taught classroom."
-"Whow would you differentiate instruction for students in a mixed-ability classroom, including those on a modified curriculum?"
+"How would you differentiate instruction for students in a mixed-ability classroom, including those on a modified curriculum?"
 "Tell me how you would respond if a parent of a student with a significant disability inquires about enrolling their child at this school?"
 School interview team members include job interview questions for non-instructional staff (e.g., paraprofessionals, front office, custodial) that assess knowledge and beliefs of inclusive educational practices, such as: "Tell me how you would respond if a parent of a student with a significant disability inquires about enrolling their child at this school."
-"Give me an example of a time when you facilitated relationship-building between students with and without disabilities."
-Interview questions include questions related to Differentiated instruction, behavior management in the classroom Sugge to dive ested Measures: Interview questions used prsity and effective inclusive practice, as app for various positions at the school, including front office stable to the position. aff, cafete ria staff, t eachers, p araprofes sionals, coaches, etc., include questions related Note: Aligns with District BPIE Indicator #11.
-Comm ents:
+"Give me an example of a time when you facilitated relationship-building between students with and without disabilities." -Interview questions are tailor-made based on the position being applied forInterviewees are asked questions related to past experiences in reference to instructional delivery as well as behavioral/academic supports.
+Sugge to dive ested Measures: Interview questions used the straity and effective inclusive practice, as app for various positions at the school, including front office stallicable to the position. aff, cafete ria staff, t eachers, p araprofes sionals, coaches, etc., include questions related Note: Aligns with District BPIE Indicator #11.
+Comm Comments:

-· ,

-Domain: Leadership and Decision Making

-Im plementa ation Stat tus

-Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence

-yet В Α rully

-11. School administrators advocate for all SWDs to be transported to and from school and community-based activities with students without disabilities attending the same school, except for those who have an IEP indicating a shortened school day.
+· · · · · · · · · · · · · · · · · · · Domain: Leadership and Decision Making Im plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α runy 11.
+School administrators advocate for all SWDs to be transported to and from school and community-based activities with students without disabilities attending the same school, except for those who have an IEP indicating a shortened school day.
 Administrators review bus arrival and departure procedures for all buses to ensure the safety of all students and identify potential problem areas (e.g, physical access, health and safety measures, adequate supervision for all bus arrivals and departures) All bus arrivals and departures occur at the same time and location for students with and without disabilities.
 There are designated bus monitors in each school who are responsible for overseeing bus procedures and identifying potential problems.
 The principal has made a formal request to the district for bus schedules to be changed.
 Students with and without disabilities attend field trips, community-based career or vocational instruction and school-sponsored trips together.
-SWDs do not arrive late and leave school early based upon the bus schedule. > District transportation is used daily to transport ESE students.
-ESE specialist consults with district transportation liaison and transportation router Administration is assigned to supervise bus arrival and dismissal and communicates with transportation department as needed.

-ested Measures: Bus schedules and rosters strict transportation office requesting change s, school site map (including bus locations), field trip docures to bus schedules. mentation; documen ntation of e emails or other communication between school leaders

-no stu Note: Aligns with District BPIE Indicator #9.
-Although school leaders may not have full control over district bus schedules, they can advocate for the district to make changes to schedules so that so students lose academic time on task as a result of scheduled bus service.
-School leaders can also make requests to the district through work orders that include the construction of curb cuts at chool bus drop-off and pick-up locations designated for all buses.

-Comm nents:
+SWDs do not arrive late and leave school early based upon the bus schedule.
+Y -All students with disabilities are afforded the same opportunities as their counterparts for transportation needsSpecific needs are communicated with District Transportation through our transportation coordinator.
+Suggested Measures: Bus schedules and rosters, school site map (including bus locations), field trip documentation; documentation of emails or other communication between school leaders and district transportation office requesting changes to bus schedules. no stu ough school leaders may not have full control over district t of scheduled bus service.
+School leaders can also make r red for all buses.